 - Selling gold bullion is straightforward and incurs lower transaction costs, whereas reselling jewelry can be complex and typically yields lower returns.

-- Storing jewelry securely and maintaining it can be demanding, while bullion requires minimal upkeep, usually stored in safes or vaults.
+- Storing and maintaining jewelry securely can be demanding, while bullion requires minimal upkeep and is usually stored in safes or vaults.

 Definitions and Characteristics